 RAF ground crew and Supermarine Spitfire aircraft at Leuchars in 1949.

-Throughout the Cold War, international photographic reconnaissance missions informed UK foreign policy.
-This vital intelligence was central to many British, NATO military and humanitarian operations.
+Throughout the Cold War, photographic reconnaissance missions informed UK foreign policy.
+This vital intelligence was central to many British and NATO military and humanitarian operations.
 It now represents a vital record of history and change.
 As images are declassified, the collection increases.
-Now photography from the Cold War and early Gulf War are available for the public to explore online.
+Now photography from the Cold War is available for the public to explore online.

 Furthermore, the NCAP collection goes beyond military images.
-In our archive, you can find images taken by commercial aerial photographers, survey companies and Government bodies.
-Among these are 1,900 images of Hong Kong.
-The UK took these photos from 1924 onwards to map the territory.
+In our archive, you can find images taken by commercial aerial survey companies and Government bodies.
+Among these are 1,900 images of Hong Kong taken from 1924 onwards to map the territory.
 These show the rapid expansion of the city year on year.

 The NCAP archive continues to expand through a range of international partnerships.
-We’ve worked with the National Archives and Records Administration (NARA) in America to make WWII aerial photography of Japan and Europe accessible online for the first time.
+We’re working with the National Archives and Records Administration (NARA) in America to make Second World War aerial photography of Japan and Europe accessible online for the first time.

-Explore our collection by visiting NCAP.org.uk and look through our galleries.
-Many of us had relatives that were involved in WWII, and even more of us can recognise the places captured from above in the aerial photography.
+You can explore our collection by visiting NCAP.org.uk and look through our galleries.
+Many of us had relatives that were involved in the Second World War, and even more of us can recognise the places captured from above in the aerial photography.
 It is truly fascinating to see the images taken by wartime pilots.
-Our planet has changed over the years and this this archive shows you just how much!
+Our planet has changed over the years and this archive shows you just how much!